pvdz/preval/tests/cases/normalize/expressions/assignments/for_let/auto_ident_call_computed_simple_complex.md

 ## Todos triggered

-- (todo) Computed method call but we dont know whats being called
+- (todo) can we support this const aliasing blocking statement?
+WhileStatement
+- (todo) - at least one of the frfr args was not isFree, bailing

 ## Globals